CMPE-40062-Azure-Python/CEA-ROOM-INFORMATION-SYSTEM/README.md

 ## Description

-The CEA Room Information System is a versatile web-based application designed to streamline the management and accessibility of classroom-related information within the College of Engineering and Architecture (CEA) building at the Polytechnic University of the Philippines (access codebase here: https://github.com/CMPE-40062-Azure-Python/CEA-ROOM-INFORMATION-SYSTEM/)
+The CEA Room Information System is a versatile web-based application designed to streamline the management and accessibility of classroom-related information within the College of Engineering and Architecture (CEA) building at the Polytechnic University of the Philippines.

 ### Technologies